Table of Contents

 Exploring popular Python libraries and frameworks is essential for expanding your development skills and tackling real-world problems efficiently.
 Python has a rich ecosystem of libraries that simplify tasks in various domains.
 For web development, frameworks like Django and Flask allow you to build powerful, scalable web applications with minimal setup.

 In the realm of data science and machine learning, libraries like NumPy, Pandas, Matplotlib, and Scikit-learn are indispensable for data manipulation, visualization, and modeling.
 TensorFlow and PyTorch are go-to frameworks for deep learning and AI applications.
-If you’re into automation, libraries like Selenium for browser automation and BeautifulSoup for web scraping are widely used.
+If you’re into automation, libraries like Selenium are suited for browser automation and BeautifulSoup for web scraping are widely used.

 For Web Development: